howest-mct/2023-2024-projectone-ctai-SathvikaAlla/Docs/1_Kickoff.md

 - ⚠ Unzip the file ⚠
 - Place the file on an SD card of at least 8GB (16GB recommended) using Win32 Imager or Balena Etcher.
-  If you want to use **The Raspberry Pi Imager** tool, **make sure you don't apply the OS customisation settings**
+  If you want to use **The Raspberry Pi Imager** tool, **make sure you don't apply the OS customisation settings** To use the Raspi Imager --- > Image type: 'custom', DONT APPLY THE CUSTOMISATION'
 - After the image is written, you can remove the SD card and insert it into your Pi.

 ### Connecting the Pi